Harrowing experiences in DC for new Utah congressman

 Moore said he started getting texts and learned that somebody had been shot outside, although he didn’t know the details about it.
 He knew that the building had been breached and that the Senate chamber had been breached.
 He said the banging on the doors became louder and they were soon evacuated to the hallways.

-Moore issued a statement on his website on Thursday (blakemoore.house.gov)that said in part: “This week, I was thrilled to be sworn in to the U.S. House of Representatives and join my colleagues as we seek to protect and defend the Constitution.
+Moore issued a statement on Thursday that said, in part, “This week, I was thrilled to be sworn in to the U.S. House of Representatives and join my colleagues as we seek to protect and defend the Constitution.
 But I was greatly saddened and troubled by the assault on the United States Capitol yesterday, and I urge the American people to unite and help usher in a peaceful transfer of power.
 Violence and intimidation against the Legislative Branch are unacceptable and un-American.